g-x-w/semantic_change_ID/README.md

-# A GitHub repo Identifying Sources of Semantic Change
+# Identifying Sources of Semantic Change
 This is a repository for code to be used in the research project into a computational method for identifying sources of semantic change carried out during the Summer of 2020 by Gary Wei with the Cognitive Lexicon Lab (CLL) in University of Toronto.

 Contribution and push access will be granted to Professor Yang Xu and John Xu of the CLL.